umcu/clinlp/docs/source/metrics.md

 json_dataset = InfoExtractionDataset.read_json("dataset.json")
 ```

-Note that this method assumes the JSON file has been written by `InfoExtractionDataset.write_json`.
+Note that this method assumes a JSON file has been written by `InfoExtractionDataset.write_json`.
 We use a simple custom `json` format with all the information present, but please inform us if you know a more open format or standard to use here.

 #### From other